sravani444/Cash-Withdrawal/README.md

 - Initially, the balance should be **2000** rupees.
 - When a denomination is clicked, then the respective value should be deducted from the balance available.
 - The **CashWithdrawal** component receives the **denominationsList** as a prop.
-It consists of a list of denomination objects with the following properties in each denomination object,
+It consists of a list of denomination objects with the following properties in each denomination object
       - id : Number
       - value : Number